tianyima2000/tianyima2000.github.io/_pages/about.md

 I am a PhD student at the [Statistical Laboratory, University of Cambridge](https://www.statslab.cam.ac.uk/), supervised by [Prof Richard Samworth](https://www.statslab.cam.ac.uk/~rjs57/) and [Prof Tengyao Wang](https://personal.lse.ac.uk/wangt60/).
 Previously, I obtained my MMath and BA degrees in Mathematics from the University of Cambridge in July 2023.
 This year, I am also organising the [Statistics Clinic](https://www.statslab.cam.ac.uk/clinic/statistics-clinic).

 #### Research interests
-I am broadly interested in statistics and machine learning.
-Some of my research topics include nonparametric statistics, deep learning theory and missing data problems.
+I am broadly interested in statistics and machine learning, with a particular focus on nonparametric statistics, deep learning theory, and missing data problems.